 The higher your receptor is, the less likely that you will have obstacles affecting your connection.
 Buildings, trees, and mountains can be an annoyance when it has to do with obtaining your stellar television experience.
 Consider raising your outdoor receiver and setting it above the bulk of the trees and buildings.
 You might have to climb to the top of the highest tree in your area to get that done.
 Be sure to be a hundred percent safe when doing these installations.
 Having fewer obstacles prevent your signal from bouncing off several objects, losing strength each time and resulting in the dreaded pixelated picture quality, or worse, an off television.
 The roof of your house is a splendid place to mount your receptor.
 We recommend measuring at least 30 feet from ground level to have a good signal.

 There are different directional antennas.
 There’s the Unidirectional, omnidirectional and multidirectional receivers.
 These ones give off strong and powerful signals effortlessly.
 However, even for these ones, you need to position them as accurately as possible to make the most of your reception.
 Attempt re-aiming these antennas towards the transition towers.
 Even a few degrees of turning can make a lot of difference when it comes to getting a good transmission.
-Find out your closest transmission tower using websites such as tvfool.com.
+You can find out your closest transmission tower using specializing websites.
 Once that is done, slightly turn your antennas in the direction of the transmission.

 In case you have easy access to your antenna, and you constantly have a problem with receiving a good signal, changing the position and location altogether can work wonders for you and your television.
 Start by moving your receiver a few inches from its original location.
 If that does not work, take out the entire connection and reposition it on another angle or side of the house.
 It could be that the transmission is better there, or there are fewer obstacles in that direction.
 Dismount the mast and place it at a different area entirely for that high definition antenna reception.
 This may be tedious, so finding the area on your roof perhaps that is closest to the transmission tower can make things several times easier.